Land tax assessment errors and omissions

 Example 2: Mr McEvoy does not need to not contact us

-Tim McEvoy owns two properties.
-He owns 2 Bond Street by himself and 4 Paddington Lane jointly with Anna Rossi.
+Tim McEvoy owns two properties: 2 Bond Street by himself and 4 Paddington Lane jointly owned with Anna Rossi.

-Tim receives two assessments - a joint ownership assessment for Tim and Anna that lists and assesses Paddington Lane and an individual assessment for himself that lists Bond Street and his interest in Paddington Lane.
+Tim receives two assessments; a joint ownership assessment for Tim and Anna listing and assessing Paddington Lane and an individual assessment for himself listing Bond Street and his interest in Paddington Lane.

 Mr McEvoy does not need to contact us.

 You should receive a separate trust assessment for each trust you act for.
 Each assessment should list all the land(s) held for the particular trust.

 You do not need to notify us unless we have issued more than one assessment for the same trust or land you hold on trust appears on your individual assessment.